Finding the Best Places to Retire Since 2006!

 Public Library: The Mary Esther Public Library has book discussion groups and movie matinees.

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Hurricanes and tropical storms are always a possibility.
 Hurricane Michael caused minimal damage in 2018.

 Notes: Mary Esther sits along U.S. Route 98, a primary east-west highway, and the road can become very congested during summer tourist season.
 This is bear country, and the city works with residents to help them coexist with the growing bear population.
 Locals occasionally hear jet noise from Hulburt Field.
-Mary Esther has grown by 4% within the last decade, and home prices have increased 22% since last year.
+Mary Esther has grown 6% within the last decade, and home prices have increased 22% since last year.

 Recommended as a Retirement Spot?
 Yes